Free Guy: Plot

-As Keys eventually realizes that Guy truly is an NPC, other NPCs that Guy interacts with also begin to develop self-awareness.
-Keys learns that Free City 2 is due to release in 48 hours and will completely replace Free City, terminating all of the game's NPCs.
-Keys informs Millie, she tells Guy the truth about his existence, but he becomes frustrated and breaks off contact.
-Guy talks with Buddy and realizes that there is something more to their reality.
-Buddy helps Guy to get the evidence Millie wanted from Revenjamin Buttons.
-Antwan sees that the popularity of Blue Shirt Guy threatens his plans to launch Free City 2 and orders a server reboot, which resets Guy's memories.
+As Keys realizes that Guy truly is an NPC, other NPCs that Guy interacts with also begin to develop self-awareness.
+However, Free City 2 is due to release in 48 hours and will replace Free City, terminating all of its NPCs.
+Millie tells Guy the truth about his existence, but he becomes distraught and breaks off contact.
+Guy eventually realizes that there is something more to an NPC's existence, and goes with Buddy to get the evidence Millie wanted from Buttons, who accidentally glitched through the edge of Free City's map and discovered an older build of Life Itself, recording a video clip in the process.
+Guy's popularity threatens the plans of Soonami's CEO Antwan Hovachelik to launch Free City 2, so he orders a server reboot which resets Guy's memories.
 Guy regains his self-awareness when Millie kisses him.

-Guy recalls the location of an island containing remnants of the Life Itself source code and they attempt to reach the island before the Free City 2 launch wipes all old content from the servers.
-Antwan fires Keys, has every player removed from Free City, and sends an unfinished Guy-resembling character named Dude into the game.
-Initially overwhelmed, Guy puts the sunglasses on Dude, distracting him and allowing Guy to proceed to the island.
-In a last-ditch attempt to stop him, Antwan begins smashing the game servers in the Soonami offices with a fire axe, erasing Buddy and much of the game world, while firing Mouser.
-Before he can destroy the final server, Millie offers a deal to abandon her lawsuit and surrender the profits of the Free City franchise to him in exchange for her creation.
+Guy recalls the location of an island containing remnants of the Life Itself build and they attempt to reach it before the Free City 2 launch wipes all old content from the servers.
+Guy even rallies the NPCs who are now on strike from the game.
+Antwan fires Keys, has every player removed from Free City, and sends an unfinished but extremely powerful Guy-resembling character named Dude into the game to stop Guy.
+Initially overwhelmed, Guy then puts his sunglasses on Dude, distracting him, and proceeds to the island.
+Furious, Antwan begins smashing the game's network server racks with an axe in a last-ditch attempt to stop Guy, erasing Buddy and much of the game world, while firing Mouser after he soon realized that he did steal Millie's code.
+Before he can destroy the final server, Guy managed to reach the island and Millie offers a deal to drop the copyright infringement lawsuit and surrender the Free City franchise's profits to him in exchange for her creation.
+Antwan agrees to her terms, believing she made a bad deal.

-Sometime later, sales for Free City 2 have slipped because of bugs in the code and lagging online play.
-An embattled Antwan is in the crosshairs, but claims he is a "victim".
-Meanwhile, Millie salvages her code and releases the indie game Free Life, which includes Guy, Dude, and the other NPCs from Free City can continue to live.
-In the game, Guy reveals to Millie that his code is, in fact, a love letter to her from Keys.
-During the development of Life Itself, Keys had encoded what he knew about her tastes into an AI routine in the game, which was eventually incorporated into Free City.
-This explains why Guy felt uniquely drawn to MolotovGirl.
-After Millie leaves the game, she and Keys share a kiss.
-Meanwhile, Guy and Dude reunite with Buddy who was reconstructed.
+Sometime later, sales for Free City 2 slip because of bugs in the code and lagging online play.
+An embattled Antwan is in the crosshairs, but claims he is a victim of circumstance.
+Millie salvages her code and along with Keys and Mouser, releases the indie game Free Life, which includes Guy, Dude, and the other NPCs from Free City.
+Guy reveals to Millie that his code is actually a love letter to her from Keys: during the development of Life Itself, Keys had encoded what he knew about her tastes into an AI routine in the game, which was eventually incorporated into Free City, explaining why Guy felt drawn to MolotovGirl.
+After Millie leaves the game, she and Keys kiss.
+Meanwhile, Guy and Dude reunite with Buddy, whose AI algorithm was reconstructed.